-Marketing is often viewed by business leaders as a tactical challenge that needs some concentrated attention and resources to address a campaign.
+Marketing is often viewed by business leaders as a tactical challenge or one-time event that needs some concentrated attention and resources to address a campaign.

-And as soon as that campaign gets developed, produced and deployed, the business can get back to what they perceive as real business—making products or delivering services.
+And as soon as that campaign gets developed, produced, and deployed, the business can get back to what they think is really important—making products or delivering services.

 As popular blogger, John Jantsch, author of the Duct Tape Marketing blog points out, online marketing today is never done.
 Because it’s one of the most critical components to business success, it needs to operate at high performance at all times.